-I whipped up a batch of our family favorite meatballs.
+So, I whipped up a batch of our family favorite meatballs.
 I used fresh herbs, fresh Parmesan cheese, a few other ingredients and waited for them to bake with great anticipation.
-I prepared some pasta and sauce to go with the meatballs and a mere minutes later Chad and I were popping these meatballs like candy.
+Mere minutes later Chad and I were popping these meatballs like candy.

 Italian Herb Baked Meatballs